bihanggit/bihang-oscommerce/README.md

-oklink/oscommerce-plugin
+bihang/oscommerce-plugin
 ========================

 # Installation

-1. Copy `oklink_callback.php` into your osCommerce catalog directory
+1. Copy `bihang_callback.php` into your osCommerce catalog directory
-2. Copy the oklink directory into your osCommerce catalog directory
+2. Copy the bihang directory into your osCommerce catalog directory
-3. Copy `includes/modules/payment/oklink.php` into `catalog/includes/modules/payment/`
+3. Copy `includes/modules/payment/bihang.php` into `catalog/includes/modules/payment/`
-4. Copy `includes/languages/english/modules/payment/oklink.php` into `catalog/includes/languages/english/modules/payment/`
+4. Copy `includes/languages/english/modules/payment/bihang.php` into `catalog/includes/languages/english/modules/payment/`

 # Configuration

-1. Create an API key and secrect at oklink.com
+1. Create an API key and secrect at bihang.com
-2. In your osCommerce admin panel under Modules > Payment, install the "Bitcoin via Oklink" module
+2. In your osCommerce admin panel under Modules > Payment, install the "Bitcoin via bihang" module
 3. Fill out all of the configuration information:
 	- Verify that the module is enabled.
 	- Copy/Paste the API key and secret you created in step 1 into the API Key field